 Revenue is recognized upon shipment of goods to customers.
-The Company records shipping and handling billed to a customer in a sales transaction as revenue.
+The company records shipping and handling billed to a customer in a sales transaction as revenue.
 Costs incurred for shipping and handling are recorded in cost of sales.
-Volume discounts due customers are recognized as earned and reported as reductions of revenue in the statement of income.
+Also, the company recognizes, when incurred, certain volume rebate offers delivered subsequent to the related transactions in which they are earned and reports them as a reduction of revenue in the statement of income.